-All undergraduate applicants are requested to demonstrate RUSE as early as possible, upon receiving their admissions decision from AUB Mediterraneo.
+All undergraduate applicants are requested to demonstrate RUSE as early as possible after receiving their admission decision from AUB Mediterraneo.

-Graduate applicants
+Graduate Applicants

 Master's applicants, including graduate diploma applicants, can demonstrate RUSE by submitting satisfactory and valid scores from one of several tests.
 A score is considered satisfactory if it meets or exceeds the minimum requirement set by AUB; it is considered valid if the test date is recent enough.